shrishtitomar1/Netflix-Data-Analytics/Readme.md

 #### Objective
 This project applies Python (NumPy, Pandas, Matplotlib, Seaborn) to perform Exploratory Data Analysis (EDA) on the Netflix dataset.
-Netflix uses data analytics to:
+Netflix uses data analytics to:<br>
 Provide users with personalized recommendations Predict the popularity of original content before production decisions